-My hunch is that many of you are thinking, “Oh no!
+Our hunch is that many of you are thinking, “Oh no!
 Not another blog on New Year’s Resolutions!”
-I felt the same way but then decided to make my resolutions so I could join the conversations whether at the water cooler, on Facebook or Twitter.
+We felt the same way but then decided to make our resolutions so we could join the conversations whether at the water cooler, on Facebook or Twitter.

 It’s hard to keep our New Year’s resolutions, especially if we set unrealistic goals like starting a diet when there’s still a holiday fruitcake in the refrigerator!
 Although resolving to grow a business or adopt a healthier lifestyle is tough, it’s important to keep trying.
 It’s also important to set realistic goals so you feel a sense of accomplishment rather than defeat.